Differential Tractography

 Apply smoothing to metrics

-If tracking results change a lot in repeated analyses, it is likely that the image acquisition is not optimal (e.g. too noisy, has very thick slices), and thus registration errors are boosted.
-To minimize this variance, export both baseline and follow-up NQA images and smooth them using [Tool][O41 View image][Signals][Smoothing] (make sure to update DSI Studio to use this function).
-Save the smoothed images as new files to run differential tracking.
+If tracking results change significantly in repeated analyses, it is likely that the image acquisition is not optimal (e.g., too noisy, has very thick slices), and thus registration errors are amplified.
+To minimize this variance, export both baseline and follow-up NQA images (or other metrics) and smooth them using [Tool][O41 View image][Signals][Smoothing] (make sure to update DSI Studio to use this function).
+Save the smoothed images as new files (e.g., NIFTI) to run differential tracking.
 After smoothing, add the smoothed image back using [Slices][Add Other images] and continue with further analysis.
+Command-line options for smoothing metrics might also be available in recent versions.

 Multi-metrics analysis The metrics we usually use include DTI’s FA and GQI’s QA, RDI, NRDI (see interpretations).
 The following is the implication behind them:

 - FA decreases during acute neuronal injury or chronic neurodegeneration.
-It has high sensitivity and low specificity because the decreases of FA can be due to vasogenic edeam, demyelination, inflammation, axonal loss.
-We often uses FA as the first-pass screening.
+It has high sensitivity and low specificity because the decreases of FA can be due to vasogenic edema, demyelination, inflammation, or axonal loss.
+We often use FA as the first-pass screening.
+Note that

-- QA decreases when there is demyelination or axonal loss.
-It usually does NOT change at acute axonal injury or edema and thus is much more specific to axonal loss.
-In acute neuronal injury or inflammation, we may see FA decreasing with QA staying the same, potentially indicNating that the axonal injury is reversible.
+is the preferred metric name in recent versions. - QA decreases when there is demyelination or axonal loss.
+It usually does NOT change in acute axonal injury or edema and thus is much more specific to axonal loss.
+In acute neuronal injury or inflammation, we may see FA decreasing with QA staying the same, potentially indicating that the axonal injury is reversible.

-We usually run differential fiber tracking on FA, QA, RDI, and NRDI, respectively.
+We usually run differential fiber tracking on FA (or fa0), QA, RDI, and NRDI, respectively.
 This will give a comprehensive clinical picture of the neuronal change.
-For more detailed discussion, please refer to how to intepret dMRI metrics.
+For more detailed discussion, please refer to how to interpret dMRI metrics.

 False discovery rate and statistical testing